pabo3000/Products.Carousel/Products/Carousel/README.txt

  * Carousel implements jQuery events, allowing for integration with custom javascripts.

- * Carousel images are lazily loaded, to conserve the user and the server bandwidth if the full carousel cycle is not shown
+ * Carousel images can be lazily loaded, to conserve the user and the server bandwidth if the full carousel cycle is not shown

+ * Carousel images can be made to appear in random order

 Compatibility
 =============